mulesoft-catalyst/error-handler-plugin/README.md

 # API Error Handler

-This error handler module processes any errors thrown in a flow and transforms to the correct JSON response body and HTTP status code for an API.
+The error handler module processes any errors thrown in a flow and transforms to the correct JSON response body and HTTP status code for an API.

+*This requires the [MuleSoft Enterprise Maven Repository][mule-ee] to compile and use.*

 All APIKit and HTTP exceptions are handled by the module and can be customized in the *Common Errors* tab.
 Additional error definitions can be added via dataweave in the *Custom Errors* tab.